Large-$S$ limit of the large-$N$ theory for the triangular antiferromagnet: Large-N Schwinger boson theory for frustrated antiferromagnets

 with $n_{bi}=\sum_{\alpha} b^{\dagger}_{i\alpha} b_{i\alpha}$.
 The Casimir operator results from fixing $n_{bi}=NS$:

-It is worth stressing that Eq.~\eqref{heis} coincides with the two singlet bond structure of the $SU(2)$ Schwinger boson theory for N$=\!\!2$.~\cite{Ceccatto1993} In particular, for $S\!\!=\!\!\frac{1}{2} $, the condition of one Schwinger boson per site, $n_{bi}=2S=1$, is recovered through the Casimir operator for $N=2$.
+We note that Eq.~\eqref{heis} coincides with the two singlet bond structure of the $SU(2)$ Schwinger boson theory for N$=\!\!2$.~\cite{Ceccatto1993} In particular, the condition of one $SU(2)$ Schwinger boson per site, $n_{bi}=2S=1$, that corresponds to $S=1/2$, is recovered through the Casimir operator for $N=2$.
 This two singlet bond structure is adequate to describe noncollinear magnetic orderings\cite{Manuel1998,Manuel1999} and to classify quantum spin liquid states with the projective symmetry groups.~\cite{Wang2006,Messio2013}\\